 Horseback Riding • Crafts Archery • 9-Square-in-the-Air • Ga-ga • Goofy Songs • Nature Discoveries • Campfires • Night Hikes • Faith Chats • Teams Course • Cook-outs • Kwik Cricket • Kayaking • Water Games • Shelter Building • Swimming • Beach Fun • Water Mat • Fishing • Creek Walks • Crazy Skits • Camp-Style Worship • Team-Building Activities • B.L.A.S.T. – Bible Learning And Spirit Time

 No doubt about it, our horses are the most popular kids in camp.
 Spending time with “the ponies” is a favorite activity for many.
 Campers receive instruction in basic barn etiquette and how to safely lead, mount, dismount and ride a horse.
 Our riding instruction is based on safety and recreation.
 It is not intended as instruction for horse shows or for competition.

 Weather permitting, part-week campers have the option of riding once during their two- or three-day stay at camp.
 Campers attending week-long sessions have the option of riding twice during their stay.
 The first ride consists of time in the arena to get comfortable with the horse and practice basic skills.
 A short trail ride may also be included – if time permits.
 The second ride is usually a longer trail ride.

-Rides are cancelled whenever there are heavy rains, storms, lightning or the heat index reaches 100° degrees.
-If rides are cancelled, we do our best to reschedule whenever possible.
+Rides are canceled whenever there are heavy rains, storms, lightning or the heat index reaches 100° degrees.
+If rides are canceled, we do our best to reschedule whenever possible.